Social Media Standards

 Know Your Audience

 To provide appropriate content and messages through social media, various or specific audiences must be determined to be reached through the appropriate platform.
 Messaging should be clear so that the target audience understands the purpose of your site.
-Be sure you are adding value to the online community by positing relevant and useful information.
+Be sure you are adding value to the online community by posting relevant and useful information.

 Use Your Best Judgment

 Social media is viewable and open to the public.
 If there is any doubt about posting content on a site, then do not proceed.
-Certain posts can have consequences that can affect the university and organizations.
+Certain posts can have consequences that can affect the University and organizations.
 Seek advice from peers, co-workers or supervisors who use social media regularly before posting.

 Always respond to and address any feedback, whether it is given through a public comment or a private message.
 It is important to consistently maintain representation of the University by engaging with your audience.